reehc/reehc.github.io/README.md

 ## Way out

 - read.
 Emm...
 I haven't started before Feb 7th.
+And my spring rest was wasted, How ?
 - write.
 I feel that I have to push it later.
+And later ?
 - Of course I mean books, words and minds.

 ## Old fashion plan